top of page

 All Ontario pelvic health physiotherapists have completed post graduate training, including practical exams, to provide internal assessment and treatments.
 The College of Physiotherapists of Ontario requires physiotherapists to be rostered (found here) in order to perform internal assessments and treatments.

-Your initial assessment is a private one-on-one meeting with your physiotherapist and will be approximately 70 minutes ($160).
 Follow up visit length will be discussed during your assessment, as they are tailored to your particular needs.
-Typically follow up appointments are 45 minutes ($130).
-60 minute follow up appointments are recommended for partner labour prep sessions if you're pregnant ($150).
+Typically follow up appointments are 45 minutes.
+60 minute follow up appointments are recommended for partner labour prep sessions if you're pregnant.

 9. Can I bring my baby or children to my appointment?